Skip to content

 Your child's school can get involved with the Eyehouse Kids Device Program - reducing screen related eyestrain for all children.

-Speak to your head principal today.
+Speak to your head principal for more information.

-This page is shared with parents via Catholic Schools Parents Association and schools nationally.
+This page was shared with the Catholic Schools Parents Association (2025).

 Everyday eye‑comfort: the habits that help

-• Blink often — blinking allows oil glands in the eyelids to squeeze and release fresh oil.
+• Blink often - blinking allows oil glands in the eyelids to squeeze and release fresh oil.
 These oils naturally spread and so reduce dryness that builds up when we stare at screens.
 Next time you're with your children, just watch how little they blink when they're using a device.
-On average its once every 20 seconds when using screens, but without them the average person blinks once every 3 seconds.
+On average it's once every 20 seconds when using screens, but without them the average person blinks once every 3 seconds.

 • 10:10 rule - after about 10 minutes of close work, look far away for 10 seconds.
 (Many families also use 20‑20‑20, either is great, but I've found the 10:10 rule tends to form a habit more easily)